Plug-In RIS: A Novel Approach to Fully Passive Reconfigurable Intelligent Surfaces: Illustrative Results - Single User Case

-This paper considers a limited and well-known dead zone \cite{etsigrris001}, as depicted in Figs. \ref{fig:Indoor Office Scenario} and \ref{fig:Street Canyon Scenario}, which leads to an assumption that the elevation AoD of the sub-RISs is constrained within a limited range.
+In the simulation, we consider a limited and {known dead zone} \cite{etsigrris001}, as depicted in Figs. \ref{fig:scenarios}(a) and (b), which leads to an assumption that the elevation AoD of the sub-RISs is constrained within a limited range.
 Consequently, we consider that the azimuth and elevation AoDs of the sub-RISs are $\varphi_{t,ris} \in \mathcal{U}[-\pi, \pi]$ and $\vartheta_{t,ris} \in \mathcal{U}[-\pi/16, \pi/16]$, respectively.
 With such assumptions and by adopting a sub-RIS of size $10 \times 10$, the sub-RIS can cover a circular area with a diameter of $4 \ m$ which is located $10$ m away from the sub-RIS.
 Furthermore, given the fixed position of BS and sub-RISs, we can align the sub-RISs optimally with the BS \cite{10176315} to meet the desired minimum sub-RISs separation requirements.
-Based on our discussion in Section \ref{Sec: Plug-in RIS Structure} and as given in Fig. \ref{fig:EFD_IncidentAngle} (a), we assume that $\varphi_t, \varphi_{r,ris} \in \mathcal{U}[-\pi, \pi]$ and $\vartheta_t, \vartheta_{r,ris} \in \mathcal{U}[-\pi/3, \pi/3]$, considering the BS is equipped with a $10 \times 10$ antenna array.
-In other words, we assume that if the incident angle $\theta_0$ is confined to an interval of $[-\pi/3,\pi/3]$, the EFD remains constant\footnote{It is worth mentioning that different antenna arrays' and RISs' sizes, and the use of beam widening techniques, as discussed in \cite{8186193}, can lead to the definition of different AoD and AoA intervals at the terminals.
+Based on our discussion in Section \ref{Sec: Plug-in RIS Structure} and as given in Fig. \ref{fig:EFD_IncidentAngle}(a), we assume that $\varphi_t, \varphi_{r,ris} \in \mathcal{U}[-\pi, \pi]$ and $\vartheta_t, \vartheta_{r,ris} \in \mathcal{U}[-\pi/3, \pi/3]$, considering the BS is equipped with a $10 \times 10$ antenna array.
+In other words, we assume that if the incident angle $\theta_0$ is confined to an interval of $[-\pi/3,\pi/3]$, the EFD remains constant\footnote{Note that different antenna arrays' and RISs' sizes, and the use of beam widening techniques, as discussed in \cite{8186193}, can lead to the definition of different AoD and AoA intervals at the terminals.
 Nevertheless, these aspects are beyond the scope of this paper and are left for future research directions.}.
 We can consider the maximum amount of EFD in this interval to calculate $\Delta$.

 Fig. \ref{fig: sub-RIS spacing} depicts sub-RIS inter-spacing versus different system parameters.
 As shown in Fig. \ref{fig: sub-RIS spacing}, with increasing BS antenna array size, the minimum spacing among sub-RISs $\Delta$ decreases due to narrower beams emitted through BS.
 On the other hand, with increasing the distance between BS and RIS, the EFD increases, which means that the sub-RISs inter-space should be increased to avoid power leakage to the non-targeted sub-RISs.
 Nevertheless, since the RIS is a passive device, we can increase the number of reflecting elements in each sub-RIS to decrease $\Delta$.
 This is specifically feasible in the proposed plug-in RIS since increasing the number of elements does not entail more complexity in the system.
 It is worth emphasizing that since the sub-RISs in the plug-in RIS exploit fixed beams, only traditional end-to-end channel estimation is enough, and cascaded channel decoupling is not required in the practical plug-in RIS system, resulting in significant complexity reduction in comparison with semi-passive and fully passive RIS structures, which allows us to easily increase the number of reflectors in the plug-in RIS structure.
 Fig. \ref{fig: sub-RIS spacing} shows that with increasing the sub-RIS size, the sub-RISs inter-space decreases.
 Note that in this paper, we consider BS antenna array and sub-RISs of size $10 \times 10$ to prevent high computational burden in the computer simulations, since in the computer simulations, we need to construct the cascaded channels separately for the sake of analysis.